AviatrixSystems/Docs/HowTos/peering.rst

 AWS Peering
 """"""""""""""""""

-Aviatrix Controller integrates native AWS Peering for both intra region peering and inter region peering, where it is available.
+Aviatrix Controller integrates native `AWS VPC Peering <https://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/Welcome.html>`_ for both intra region peering and inter region peering, where it is available.
 Cross accounts peering is also supported.

 To configure, go to Peering at the main navigation menu, click AWS Peering.
 Select the account, region and VPC.